-A new pastor's perspective of how we can bring the light of Christ to a seemingly dark world in this adventure we call life.
+A young-ish United Methodist pastor's perspective of how we can bring the light of Christ to a seemingly dark world in this adventure we call life.
 Amazing things can happen when we put our trust in God, follow Christ, and become the light.

 **The opinions expressed in my blog are my own and not those of Community UMC, Quincy, CA or The United Methodist Church.